-In 2016 we introduced our vision of the company for the next decade.
+In 2016 we introduced our vision for the Company for the next decade.
 We believe it is important to reach a critical mass of \$1 billion in sales by 2025 while remaining a technology leader in the industrial goods sector.
-To achieve our target, we anticipate organic sales will reach up to \$500 million and acquisitions will add another \$500 million in revenue.
-Through this growth, our decision-making process must consider our desire to maintain superior profitability and financial strength.
+To achieve our target, we anticipate organic sales of our pre-Enovation Controls historic business will reach up to \$500 million and acquisitions (including Enovation Controls) will add another \$500 million in revenue.
+Through this growth, our decision-making process will consider our desire to maintain superior profitability and financial strength.